den-materials/troubleshooting-interview/README.md

 ## The Idea

 A very common interview question is to ask you to troubleshoot an imaginary issue.
-Anything from servers losing contact with the moon to "my friend that had a customer complaining about our website's buttons" (read: they just solved this problem last week and want to see how you'd solve it.
+Anything from servers losing contact with the moon to "my friend that had a customer complaining about our website's buttons" (read: they just solved this problem last week and want to see how you'd solve it).

 Like most interview questions, there is no "right answer" to this type of question.
 The interviewer is trying to see how you would react in a stressful environment with ambiguity and uncertainty.
 What tools do you have in your toolbelt?
 What happens when you're outside of your comfort zone?